rjcommand/FISH_6002_major_assignment/README.md

 #### Updated: 24/09/2019

 ## Background
 This is the project folder associated with the FISH 6002 Major Assignment.

+This folder contains all of the data, scripts, and resources required to complete this assignment.
+It also contains all of the figures and tables produced by the `.r` scripts.